House approves 'clean' debt limit after Republicans drop demands

 Republican House leaders led off a news conference on Tuesday with five lawmakers complaining about the latest Obamacare mandate delay for medium-sized companies.

-Reporting by David Lawder, Richard Cowan, Susan Cornwell, Thomas Ferraro in Washington, and Rodrigo Campos in New York; Editing by Chizu Nomiyama, James Dalgleish, Dan Grebler and Peter Cooney
+Reporting by David Lawder, Richard Cowan, Susan Cornwell, Thomas Ferraro in Washington and Rodrigo Campos in New York; Editing by Chizu Nomiyama, James Dalgleish and Dan Grebler